-Prairyerth is a not-for-profit fellowship of people whose sense of the sacred comes from their relationship with the Earth.
+Prairyerth is a not-for-profit Unitarian Universalist Fellowship of people whose sense of the sacred comes from their relationship with the Earth.
 Its purpose is to bring people into harmony with themselves, each other, and the Earth through the teachings and practices of Earth-centered traditions.
 The fellowship recognizes the interconnectedness of all of Nature and the ability of each individual to make a difference.
 Its core precept is its membership bond of union:

 "We pledge ourselves to a fellowship that recognizes the Earth as home, that acknowledges the unity of life while affirming each entity as a unique and irreplaceable resource in the web of all existence.
 We resolve to seek our own truth with love and acceptance for others in an effort to enrich and sustain one another.”

 The Fellowship does not meet on Sunday mornings but on the Earth-centered holidays and it holds monthly gatherings following the cycles of the Moon; therefore our members who want a weekly, Sunday morning experience and discipline often hold dual memberships with another congregation.
 We frequently combine resources and coordinate activities with sister congregations, and our speakers' bureau is available for guest pulpits and adult and children programming in churches, schools, universities, and libraries.

 Prairyerth was accepted into the Unitarian Universalist Association on April 26, 1998.
 Headquartered in the Chicago area the Fellowship has members and operating circles throughout the United States.
 It takes its name from the eco-system of the American prairie.

 Prairyerth grew rapidly becoming the little fellowship that could with membership over 120 people in 8 states, regional Earth-centered circles that met regularly and a virtual extended family of almost 2,000.
 Our four active councils developed dynamic programs, ceremonial and educational materials, and reached out across the continent.